penske-media-corp/pmc-larva/packages/larva-css/README.md

 Contributions adding static utilities e.g. display properties or others that are not generated from tokens are welcome.

 ## Things to Know

+### The .lrv namespace

+CSS originating from larva-css .scss files contain a .lrv- namespace.
+Local project CSS should only contain an `a-`, `u-`, or `js-` namespace.

 ### Utility Naming